ikuo/hubot-remember-multiline/README.md

 # hubot-remember-multiline

-A hubot script to remember a key and value with one or more lines
+A hubot script to remember a key and value with one or more lines.

 See [`src/remember-multiline.coffee`](src/remember-multiline.coffee) for full documentation.